 The Office for Safeguarding Services regularly attends parishes, ministries, services and agencies to deliver information sessions and training, and distributes written communications via various channels including direct email, bulletins and social media.
-Local Safeguarding Representatives are also responsible for promoting safeguarding practices at the local level.
+Local Safeguarding Representatives are also responsible for promoting safeguarding practices at the local level guided with the assistance of a Local Safeguarding Representatives' Reference Group.